bencacak/mrsBeasley/README.md

 ### `!donate` &mdash; Donate to this Project

 - While this project is open source and there is no expectation for you to donate, donations to one of Mrs. Beasley's wallets would be much appreciated.
-- Use `!donate` to pull up a list of sub-commands, which provide information to specific wallets.
     - *Note:* the word "support" in a message will trigger this command too!
-- `!donate <wallet>` will provide the wallet address.
+- `!donate` will provide the wallet address.
 Currently supported wallets:
-    - Bitcoin / BTC
-    - Ethereum / ETH
-    - Cosmos / ATOM
-    - Solana / SOL
-    - Monero / XMR
+    - PayPal

 ```
 Input: